TejasKalsait/microGPT/README.md

 ## Notes

-Detailed notes taken during the development and training of this model can be found in the [NOTES](./demo/NOTES.md) file.
+Detailed notes taken during the development and training of this model can be found in the [my notes](./demo/NOTES.md) file.

 ## Loss Record

-The detailed record of training and validation losses at each phase can be found in the [Loss Record](./demo/Loss_record.md) file.
+The detailed record of training and validation losses at each phase can be found in the [loss records](./demo/Loss_record.md) file.

 ## Conclusion